learn-co-students/careers-finding-and-connecting-with-people-online-g-416/README.md

 * Online communities/forums (LinkedIn groups, StackOverflow, Reddit)
 * GitHub

-To keep track of your research, you create a spreadsheet.
+To keep track of your research, create a spreadsheet.
 Use your job tracking spreadsheet you created in Unit 1 and keep this outreach in a separate tab if that’s helpful for you.

 ## How to Find an Email Address